GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 2. **Overview**

-   a. **Frame Summary** - Contains summaries of structure of the
+   a. **Frame Summary** - Contains a summary of the structure of the
       graphics frame.
+This overview section is not available for OpenCL profiles.

+   b. **Profile Summary** - Contains a summary of the structure of the OpenCL profile.

-   b. **Barriers** - Details of the barrier usage in the profiled frame.
+   c. **Barriers** - Details of the barrier usage in the profile.

-   c. **Most expensive events** - List of the most expensive events.
+   d. **Most expensive events** - List of the most expensive events.

-   d. **Context rolls** - Details of the hardware context register usage.
+   e. **Context rolls** - Details of the hardware context register usage.
+      This overview section is not available for OpenCL profiles.

-   e. **Render/depth targets** - Overview of render targets used throughout
+   f. **Render/depth targets** - Overview of render targets used throughout
       the graphics frame.
+This overview section is not available for OpenCL profiles.

-   f. **Device Configuration** - Information about the GPU the profile
+   g. **Device Configuration** - Information about the GPU the profile
       was generated on.

 3. **Events**